 - Dark chocolate drops 60 g

 - For the decoration

 - Powdered sugar to taste

 Sicilian cannoli are the most famous pastries of Sicilian tradition, along with the cassata.
-Preparing them by yourself at home is not so much difficult, you just need a few ingredients and soon you will feel in Sicily.
+Preparing them by yourself at home is not so much difficult, you just need a few ingredients for classic cannoli recipe and soon you will feel in Sicily.
 A delightful pleasure which blends on the palate the crunchiness of the shell with the creaminess of ricotta cheese, and that can be combined with a good Passito wine from Pantelleria.